OpenGamma/OG-Platform/docs/og-analytics/worked-out-examples/worked-out-example-stir-futures-discounting.rst

 In this transformation, the dates are replaced by time between the valuation date and the different cash flow dates.
 Moreover the last priced used in the margining is stored.
 This is used to compute the present value which is the difference between the current price and the last margin price.

 In this examples all the computation are done with a *projection and discounting* model, that we simply call *discounting*.
 No convexity adjustment for the daily margining is computed in this implementation.
-Another wroket out example deal with convexity adjustment; **STIRFuturesTransactionHullWhiteMethodE2ETest**.
+Another worked out example deal with convexity adjustment; **STIRFuturesTransactionHullWhiteMethodE2ETest**.

 Price
 -----

-The first output we produce is the *price of the security.
+The first output we produce is the *price of the security*.
 The *futures price* is obtained by computing the forward rate for the Euribor rate underlying the futures, denoted *F*.
 The price is *P = 1 - F*.
 This is the current price of the futures.

 The code to compute the price is::